-As Harbor Commissioner I will use my skills as a scientist, project leader, and ocean advocate to improve the environment of our harbors, protect commercial fisheries, and enhance public serving facilities.
-Open government, transparency, and fiscal responsibility will continue and I will encourage public comment in planning.
+During my two years as Harbor Commissioner I’ve used my skills as a scientist, project leader, and ocean advocate to improve our marine environment, protect commercial fisheries, and enhance public serving facilities.
+I support open government, transparency, and fiscal responsibility and I will continue to encourage public comment in Harbor District planning and building.

 My wife and I have sailed over 30,000 miles, a large part of that as blue water sailing from California to Mexico, Costa Rica, Panama, Ecuador, Galapagos Islands, Marquesas Islands in French Polynesia, Hawaii, and back to Pillar Point Harbor, our home port.
 Our longest open water passage exceeded 3000 miles from the Galapagos Islands to the Marquesas.
 We have also sailed the coast of California and the Channel Islands off Santa Barbara countless times.
 We lived on sailboats for 12 years, in Pillar Point Harbor, Oyster Point Marina, Redwood City, and Palo Alto, before buying our home in Moss Beach.
 Today we still sail our 39 foot Cavalier out of Pillar Point Harbor and are members of the Half Moon Bay Yacht Club.
 Living on a boat and sailing provides a unique understanding of the inner workings of a harbor and the importance of protecting our waterways and coastline.
 It has also given us an appreciation of the value of visitor serving facilities and public access to our beaches and harbors.

 I have been diving since I was 16.
 I am PADI, NAUI and Los Angeles County Advanced Diver certified.
 While sailing has given me a unique perspective of the ocean surface, diving has given me an appreciation of what lies beneath.

 “The sea, the great unifier, is man's only hope.
 Now, as never before, the old phrase has a literal meaning: we are all in the same ”